Things to Do

 Photo Credit: Michael Christensen

-Garden of the Phoenix in Jackson Park
+12. Garden of the Phoenix in Jackson Park

-This Japanese walking garden in Jackson Park’s Wooded Island is a beautiful place to take a stroll with the one you love, especially in the spring when the cherry blossoms are blooming.
-Perfect for: Surprising that special flower lover with a wander through heaven.
+Why this is a romantic thing to do: Surprising that special flower lover with a wander through heaven.
 The flowers are at their peak in late April and May, and you can check on their bloom status here.
 The Japanese even have a name for the act of enjoying the flowers: hanami.

-The Garfield Park Conservatory
+14. The Garfield Park Conservatory

 Great for a romantic day together all year round, this 4.5 acre botanical garden is often referred to as “landscape art under glass.”
 Home to thousands of plant species from all over the world, showcased in eight unique display gardens, the conservancy also features regular special events like art classes, guided walks, and concerts.
 Reservations are free and required for entry.